-On Orphan Sunday, Christians around the globe celebrate the love of the God who “defends the cause of the fatherless” and calls us to do the same.
+On Orphan Sunday, November 11, 2018, Christians around the globe celebrate the love of the God who “defends the cause of the fatherless” and calls us to do the same.
 Ultimately, Orphan Sunday makes God’s true character and the Gospel itself visible as God’s people explore and respond to His heart for the orphan in adoption, foster care, and global orphan ministry.
-The Orphan Sunday movement in the US where local churches across the US have set aside Sunday, Nov 11th as a day to pray for orphans (many have a sermon on orphans, do a meal after church with the donations going to serve orphans, etc.)
+The Orphan Sunday movement in the US where local churches across the country have set aside Sunday, Nov 11th as a day to pray for orphans (many have a sermon on orphans, do a meal after church with the donations going to serve orphans, etc.)

 The most inspiring messages motivate people with a sense of purpose bigger than themselves.
 They draw out and answer the question, “Why?”
 Why should I care?
 What should I sacrifice my time, money and energy to be a part of this?
 A truly compelling “why” casts vision, reinforces values, motivates people and gives them something bigger than themselves to believe in, pursue and sacrifice for.
 So how do we effectively communicate the “why” of our foster care, adoption and orphan care related ministry?
 What is the compelling message of our ministry?